cblaser04/BIOL3070--Blaser-/Warm-up-mosquitoes-Caden-Blaser-1-.md

 Fill in abstract… Write this last, after finishing methods, results, and discussion.
-Summarize the overall study question, approach, results, and conclusion in a short paragraph.
+Summarize the overall study question, approach, results, and conclusion in a short paragraph. in class \# BACKGROUND

-# BACKGROUND

 West Nile virus (WNV) is a mosquito-borne virus that is primarily transmitted by Culex mosquitoes, with birds being the primary hosts.